Lithuania men's national basketball team: FIBA World Championship 2006

 The 2006 FIBA World Championship in Japan had Lithuania matching the seventh place from their 1998 debut, but many saw this performance as an under-achievement.
 Lithuania started the tournament with a narrow two-point loss to Turkey, followed by an overtime defeat to eventual finalists Greece which had Lithuania suffering 25 turnovers.
 Confidence was restored with wins over Qatar, Australia, and Brazil, that qualified Lithuania for the knockout rounds against Italy.
 They won the match by three points 71–68, although Arvydas Macijauskas fouled Gianluca Basile during a 3-point attempt in the dying seconds which gave Italy the chance to level the score, but all three free throws were missed.
-Lithuania lost the quarter final match against eventual champions Spain by 22 points, conceding a total of 28 turnovers during the game.
+Lithuania lost the quarterfinal match against eventual champions Spain by 22 points, conceding a total of 28 turnovers during the game.
 The consolation tournament began with another defeat: Lithuania lost a 12-point lead over Turkey in the last 3minutes of regulation, and the resulting overtime had Turkey achieving a 95–84 victory.
 Lithuania still won the seventh place match against Germany, 77–62.
 Sireika resigned soon after the championship.
 On 28 December 2006, Ramūnas Butautas, son of Stepas Butautas, was announced as the new coach of the team.